karrirasinmaki/blackpepperswing-www/pages/studio-rental.md

 <br/>

+#### Commercial reservations pricing

-#### Looking for a place to run classes, workshops, video/photo shootings, etc.?
+Looking for a place to run classes, workshops, video/photo shootings, etc.?

-**Pricing for any commercial use:**
+**Daytime** Mon-Fri 06:00 - 15:00
+One studio room, {{ products.studio_rental.commercial_daytime }}€ per hour + VAT 25.5%

+**Weekends and evenings**
+One studio room, {{ products.studio_rental.commercial_evening }}€ per hour + VAT 25.5%

+**Organisations and recurring reservations**
-One studio room, 35€ per hour + VAT 24%
+One studio room, {{ products.studio_rental.organisations }}€ per hour + VAT 25.5%

+Please note the studio is reserved for our own classes most evenings Mon-Thurs.

-Recurrent or full weekend reservations?
+Recurring or full weekend reservations?
 Do you want to rent the whole space just for you?
 *Contact us for individual offers.*

 {{ site.email }}